Aggravated Assault Lawyer Mississauga, ON

 Do not plead guilty until you have either consulted with duty counsel or a aggravated assault criminal defence lawyer regarding your criminal case.
 It is also important to know that you have legal rights and equally important that they are preserved.

 Contact an experienced Aggravated Assault Criminal Defence Lawyer today at (905) 230-4529 and book your consultation.
-As a Criminal Lawyer in Mississauga, I will defend your case and fight for you to ensure that you obtain the best possible outcome in a time effective manner.
+As a Criminal Defence Lawyer in Mississauga, I will defend your case and fight for you to ensure that you obtain the best possible outcome in a time effective manner.

 I also accept Legal Aid Certificates.
 Hire me as your Legal Aid Criminal Defence Lawyer in Mississauga today!